Chrome Management (puppeteer)

 if (this.conf.resize_width) {

-// connect the jimp module if screenshot resizing is required
+// connect the jimp module if resizing the screenshot is necessary

 jimp = require('jimp');